denzelmok/code-learning/python-ship-finder/README.md

 - the package might be on the bulk carrier? *unlikely*
 - ~~theres a bug in my script~~ **certainly not**

 So, what do I do now that I've hit a dead end to my quest?
-Guess I'll just sitback and patiently wait for it to arrive like everyone else.
+Guess I'll just sitback and patiently wait for it to arrive like everyone else. *For now that is* :smiling_imp: